|

 there is a tie.
 There are 435 representatives in the House

 of Representatives.
-The number of representatives each state
+The number of representatives

-many more representatives than Rhode Island.
+has many more representatives than Rhode Island.
 Representatives

 are elected by their states and serve two-year terms.
 The